Eva Murati

-Eva Murati (born 25 May 1995) is an Albanian actress and television presenter.
-Starting her career at the age of 15, she made herself known in Albanian show business through appearances in commercials and modeling work.
+Eva Murati (born 25 May 1995) is an Albanian sports broadcaster, model and actress.
+Starting her career at the age of 15, she became known in Albanian show business through appearances in commercials and modeling work.
+She has hosted programs primarily for Albanian television networks and has appeared in film and television productions.

-Murati hosted her first TV program Antilope in 2013 and then she co-hosted with Adi Krasta Duartrokitje, both of them at Agon Channel.
-She then moved to Vizion Plus in 2016 where she hosted Miss Universe Albania and VIP Zone.
-She is currently hosting the Studio UEFA Champions League and Sports Week at Tring Sport.
-Murati debuted in film in The Outlaw in 2013.
-She then starred in 2017 in Ti mund të më quash Xhon.
-In 2016 she starred in the TV series Skanderbeg.
-Her most recent project is Familja Kuqezi which is currently filming.
+Murati began her television career with Antilope in 2013 and later co-hosted Duartrokitje alongside Adi Krasta on Agon Channel.
+In 2016, she moved to Vizion Plus, where she hosted Miss Universe Albania and VIP Zone.
+She later hosted the Studio UEFA Champions League and Sports Week on Tring Sport.
+She made her film debut in The Outlaw (2014), followed by roles in Skanderbeg (2016), Ti mund të më quash Xhon (2017), Familja Kuqezi (2019–2020s), and Policë për kokë (2023).

+Her additional screen credits include appearances in the short films Une si ti (2021) and Gravity (2022), as well as a guest appearance in Kokrrat (2015), hosting Finding Miss Universe (2016), and participation in the TV show Kangur (2018).
+On stage, she performed in theatrical productions including The Threepenny Opera (2013) as Polly Peachum and The Two Gentlemen of Verona (2014) as Sylvia.

 Early life

 Early childhood

 Murari was born in Elbasan, but her family moved to the capital of Albania, Tirana, when she was at the age of 6.
 She has two younger siblings, a brother and a sister.
 She is the granddaughter of Pandi Stratobërdha, hydrotechnical engineer, founder of University of Tirana in 1957 and member of Academy of Sciences of Albania since its founding in 1972.